FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 to avoid overloading the server.
 This rate limiting SHOULD include jitter and exponential backoff.

+Since there is no way to signal whether the failed provisioning is due to a transient failure on the EAP server, or whether it is due to the EAP server not supporting that provisioning method, EAP peers SHOULD err on the side of long delays between retrying the same provisioning method to an EAP server.
+EAP peers MAY retry a given provisioning method after a sufficiently long interval that the EAP server might have implemented the provisioning method, e.g., at least a day, and perhaps no more than a month.

 Another way for the provisioning method to fail is when the new credentials do not result in network access.
 It is RECOMMENDED that when peers are provisioned with credentials, that they immediately try